astjohn/mustache_rails3/README.md

 ## Context ... it depends.

+The hardest part of using this gem will be getting into the habit of passing context via json, and moving all presentation logic to the front-end, especially to support the otherwise logicless mustache templates.
-If all you want to do is use Mustache to render templates Ruby-side, then using contextual Rails variables and helpers is fine.
-But if you [also or alternatively] want to use the same templates for your front-end via Rails Asset Pipeline, then find another way to pass that context.

-Remember, Mustache is the logic-less template format.
-Rails Asset Pipeline includes no context when compiling `.js` or any other asset.
-That's one reason why SASS/SCSS has to provide their own url helper ruby functions for referencing  image file paths.
-There are NO `link_to` or `user_login_path` ActionView::Helpers available in the scope of your asset files.
+To pass context, if all you want to do is use Mustache to render templates Ruby-side, then using Rails helpers is fine.
+But if you [also or alternatively] need to render on the front-end, then you must remember Rails Asset Pipeline includes no context when compiling `.js` or any other asset.
+That's one reason SASS/SCSS has custom url helper functions for image paths.
+There are NO `link_to` or `user_login_path` ActionView::Helpers available in the scope of your asset files, so if you want them you'll have to port the Ruby/Rails implementations of those helpers to equivalent front-end JavaScript/CoffeeScript behaviors.

-Most context will be passed either via Mustache `{{variables}}` or via content blocks.
-Keep all presentation logic out of your 'staches AND your controller actions; it belongs in the presentation layer, and is most efficiently moved into JavaScript/CoffeeScript behaviors.

-You'll generally need to understand and remain aware of this when writing your templates.
+Most contextual data will need to be passed from controller action as `respond_to` `.json` to Mustache `{{variables}}` which often go good inline with your markup hierarchy as HTML5 data attributes.
+Sometimes you will pass raw data and only implement a `.js` helper to format it on page load.
+Other times you will implement a `.rb` and a `.js` version of the same helper so that it can be rendered the same by server-side or client-side.
+I personally prefer the former approach.
+My philosophy is to keep all presentation logic out of your 'staches AND your controller actions;it belongs in the front-end.

 Look carefully at the view templates shown in this `README.md` for specific examples.

+If you go with my philosophy, then a View-Controller (no Model) front-end framework like Joosy.ws probably works best, since the data is passed to match the template hierarchy, not like an api which serves resources mapped to database tables.
+You'll probably find libraries like Sugar.js a useful replacement for default Rails helpers, as well.

 ## The Hamstache